 “Social factors play a role.
 If you go out with a certain group of friends you may be more like to eat or drive a certain thing because you behavior is influenced by the people around you,” said Goldbacher.

-With numbers in obesity soaring at an all-time high around American, the LGU students have teamed up with Fresh Grocer and local religious institutions to collectively work together to establish nutritious food options to families who simply cannot afford the high cost that comes along with eating healthy.
+With numbers in obesity soaring at an all-time high around American, the LGU students have teamed up with Fresh Grocer and local religious institutions to collectively work together to establish nutritious food options for families who simply cannot afford the high cost that comes along with eating healthy.

 “Our company strongly believes in outreaching to the community as much as we can, connecting with varies organizations, and donating whether it be time or food to help out the people in need,” said Tom Hepp, store director for the Fresh Grocer at La Salle University.